Children’s Books about Being Yourself

 Activity Ideas

-• Discuss how her grandmother's advice helper Molly Lou Lemon be proud of her differences.
+Discuss how her grandmother's advice helped Molly Lou Lemon be proud of her differences.

 Chrysanthemum

-Oh how I love this book!
-It was one of the first books I used when starting to teach SEL concepts in counseling.
-Chrysanthemum goes to school and another classmate picks on her for her name.
-She starts to feel badly about her name until she meets a teacher with a name just like hers.
+Oh, how I love this book!
+It was one of the first books I used when teaching SEL concepts in counseling.
+Chrysanthemum goes to school, and another classmate picks on her for her name.
+She starts to feel bad about her name until she meets a teacher with a name just like hers.

 Activity Ideas

-• Have students come up with ways to stand up for others students who are being made fun of like Ms. Twinkle stuck up for Chrysanthemum.
+Have students come up with ways to stand up for other students being made fun of like Ms. Twinkle stuck up for Chrysanthemum.

 The Invisible Boy